 The ‘H’ plan allows for a long, graceful transition between public and private realms, even though it is placed close to the street and in line with the neighbours.
 As you continue into the home, the transition continues as you change direction into the north wing of the home, and enter a threshold into the more private areas which is defined by column and ceiling details.
 The threshold brings down the sense of scale from the exterior before entering the grand living / dining areas, and provides an intimacy gradiant as seen in traditional homes.

 The ‘H’ plan plays a large role in harnessing natural light.
 It allows for nearly every room to have light come in from at least 2 sides of the room, capturing sunlight as it rises and sets throughout the home and brings light to the center of the house via staircase.

 On the main floor we designed a large covered porch for evening entertainment and relaxing, which is connected to the dining room by 2 European inspired in-swing windows.
 The kitchen flows into the great room where the family spends the majority of their time.
 The open stair case, and H-pattern floor plan help bring light into the middle of the home, and separate the mudroom / garage area from the living spaces.

 The second floor has the master suite on the south side of the home, which has views of both the front and rear yard.
 Infront of the stair is a small reading nook that looks out into the front yard and captures the late afternoon sun.
 The other bedrooms and office fill the north wing of the floor.

-In the basement you’ll find the rec. room, wine room, and laundry room
+In the basement; rec. room, wine room, and laundry room